 - suggestions to the technician based on the failure history and recent events

 This solution stands out for its individual approach to specific problems.
 An example is a separate mode for reporting faults, which requires maintenance but, importantly, has no specific impact on ongoing production.
 It will therefore be a symbolic and relatively minor failure of the equipment.

 In addition, analytics module is an important feature.
 These include Pareto charts developed in terms of causes of failure, which are sorted by machine and individual items.
 The system can also display documentation and generate ongoing alerts, which can be sent to mobile devices with push notifications.

 An integration of MES with an external CMMS is important for measurement efficiency.
-When analysing this step by step, one can note:
+When analyzing this step by step, one can note: